-Although English is considered “the world’s universal language,” less than five percent of the global population are native English speakers.
-What role does English have in the lives of the 95 percent?
-In this first post in a series, Global Volunteers’ international Country Managers explain the importance of teaching conversational English, in two divergent parts of the world, for communication, social unity, and career opportunities.
+English is considered the international language of commerce, industry, technology and opportunity.
+Global Volunteers’ international Country Managers explain the importance of teaching conversational English, in two divergent parts of the world, for communication, social unity, and career opportunities.

 In some countries, including English-speaking countries like the U.S., a second language isn’t considered essential.
 Native English speakers often find that traveling and working around the world is possible because English is spoken widely in most developed countries.
 While learning a second language is a priority in many educational tracks, English is still uniformly emphasized globally.